 3. Cycling is respected

-If you ever get sick of your friends mocking your Lycra, or of car driver’s close passes, or reading the Daily Mail’s hate fueled cycling comments then come to France.
+If you ever get sick of your friends mocking your Lycra, or of car driver’s close passes, or reading hate-fueled cycling comments on social media – then come to France.
 France is the spiritual home of cycling; here both the pneumatic tyre and the greatest bike race in the World were invented.
 Cyclists are greeted with respect, car drivers give you space on the roads and the stories of your day in the saddle are taken as seriously as if you were retelling the time you won a stage of the Tour de France.
 Cycling is taken seriously, its suffering understood, its glories celebrated.

 4. Meal times are revered

-Plastic sandwiches eaten over your keyboard or microwaved meals eaten out a plastic container have no place in France, or I think in any civilized lifestyle!
+Plastic sandwiches eaten over your keyboard or microwaved meals eaten out a plastic container have no place in France!
 When in France I realise the importance of making time to eat; not just to enjoy the food but to relax and enjoy the company of the people you are eating with.
 Everyone downs tools and stops for lunch.
 Road workers shrug off their overalls and office workers step out into the sunshine.
 Even simple meals are likely to have at least two courses and evening meals can stretch to three or more.
 Each dish is small but builds into a satisfying meal.
 Making a little ceremony of every meal doesn’t necessarily mean eating more, it means eating well.
-Taking time to really notice and enjoy flavours means you often end up eating less than when shoveling it down one handed whilst typing emails.
-Slower meal times are better for your health – and your digestion.
+Taking time to really notice and enjoy flavours means you often end up eating less than when shovelling it down one-handed whilst typing emails.
+Slower mealtimes are better for your health – and your digestion.

 5. Sundays are sacred

-On Sundays you will be greeted not with ‘bonjour’ but ‘bon dimanche’ – good Sunday.
-For other nationalities the absoluteness of Sunday closure comes as a bit of a shock.
-Getting a pint of milk after about 1pm is like looking for a needle in a haystack.
-Bakeries do a roaring trade in the mornings, sending their customers on their way with beautifully boxed patisseries tied up with ribbon, and florists stay open so you can buy flowers for your host on your way to Sunday lunch, but by lunchtime the streets are empty as everyone sits down to eat together.
-If all meal times are sacred then Sunday lunch is the most sacred of sacreds.
+On Sundays, you will be greeted not with ‘bonjour’ but ‘bon dimanche’ – good Sunday.
+For other nationalities, the absoluteness of Sunday closure comes as a bit of a shock.
+Getting a pint of milk after about 1 PM is like looking for a needle in a haystack.
+Bakeries do a roaring trade in the mornings, sending their customers on their way with beautifully boxed patisseries tied up with ribbon, and florists stay open so you can buy flowers for your host on your way to Sunday lunch, but by lunchtime, the streets are empty as everyone sits down to eat together.
+If all mealtimes are sacred then Sunday lunch is the king.
 The bonus for the cyclist is that for the majority of the day the roads are virtually deserted and peaceful.
 No one works so there are no trucks, no delivery vans and few people want to drive when they know there will be a well-chosen vintage to be enjoyed with their lunch.
 Once you learn to check the milk levels on a Saturday then Sundays become a day of relaxation to be embraced.

 6. Tarmac is smooth

 France and the UK have a very similar population, but France is three times bigger than the UK.
 There’s more space, more rural areas, more quiet roads, more picturesque small villages, more wild uninhabited spaces.
-If you ever feel claustrophobic and that you can’t move for queues, and people and traffic jams then a cycling holiday in rural France will give you breathing space.
-Yes, of course there are busy cities but it is easier to get further away from the press of civilization in France than it is living in the UK.
+If you ever feel claustrophobic and that you can’t move for queues, and people and traffic jams then a cycling holiday in rural France will give you a much-needed breathing space.
+Yes, of course, there are busy cities but it is easier to get further away from the press of civilisation in France than it is in the UK.